 United Community Services provides long-range planning, community relations, fundraising, and general oversight of the subsidiaries.
 This board manages our endowment fund that strengthens and supports all our services.

 United Counseling Service provides mental health, developmental disability and substance abuse services.
-United Children’s Services consists of Bennington County Head Start, the UCS Infant and Toddler Center, and Big Brothers/Big Sisters of Bennington County.
+United Children’s Services consists of Bennington County Head Start/Early Head Start and the UCS Infant and Toddler Center.
 United Community Properties provides property management services to the other corporations.

 Today, UCS is staffed by psychiatrists, psychologists, social workers, substance abuse counselors, case managers, residential staff, administrative staff and others.

 About one half of our funding for mental health and developmental disabilities programs comes from the Grants from the Vermont Department of Health and the Vermont Department of Aging and Independent Living.
 In return for the grant-in-aid funds, the state mandates that we provide a set of essential services for the citizens in our area.

 UCS is governed by a Board of Directors—a minimum of nine residents of Bennington County and/or Rensselaer County, New York.
 It is the board’s responsibility to assure that the agency provides comprehensive services to all citizens in the service area, regardless of the client’s ability to pay.
 Much of the work of the board is done by its committees.

 Each year, the Board embarks its annual fund campaign with a current goal of raising $75,000 in donations from individuals and corporations.
 This campaign, managed by UCS Community Relations staff, depends on the involvement of the Board members and key staff.

 The Board closely monitors the quality of service that UCS provides.
 So does the Vermont Agency of Human Services, federal representatives, state auditors, and the Council on Accreditation of Rehabilitation Facilities (CARF).